schen8180/data440/hw1/hw1_report.md

     links = soup.find_all('a')
     for i in links:
         href = i.get("href")
-        if href and not href.startswith("#") and not href.startswith("mailto:") and not href.startswith("javascript:"): link = href
+        link = href
         if link.lower().endswith("pdf"):
             get_pdf(link,url)

 ```

 ## Discussion

 To answer this question, I created two functions: get_pdf() and web_scraper() functions.
 The first function takes in two parameters, the link parameter and the org_uri, or the original uri parameter.
-The purpose of this was to take in the original uri, and the final uri in order to determine whether or not a pdf exists.
+The purpose of this was to take in the original URI, and the final URI in order to determine whether or not a pdf exists.
 First, I used the requests.get() python function to return the response object and check the status code of the link.
 I assigned this to a variable called response.
-After that, I used .url() to response in order to fetch the URL.
-Towards the end of the code for this get_pdf() function, I checked whether or not a pdf exists by using built in python functions to confirm that the word "application/pdf" is in the uri.
+After that, I used .url() to respond to fetch the URL.
+Towards the end of the code for this get_pdf() function, I checked whether or not a pdf exists by using built-in Python functions to confirm that the word "application/pdf" is in the URI.
 After creating this function, I created another function called web_scraper() that takes in a parameter called user_url.
 This parameter later gets parsed into the library Beautiful Soup to assist with pulling data out of HTML files.
 I then assigned this to a variable called soup.
-Then I used the built in function, find_all(), to find links with a-tags, extracting the hyperlink, which is used to link from one page to another.
-Following this, I created a for loop that iterates through all these links and extracting the links with the 'href' attribute, which specifies the URL of the page the link is connected to.
-I created a condition to check if the links' names start with "#", "mailto:", "javascript".
-If they do not contain these words I called them to a variable named link.
-Then I checked if the word "pdf" is in the link and used the get_pdf() function to return the link and orignal url.
+Then I used the built-in function, find_all(), to find links with a-tags, extracting the hyperlink, which is used to link from one page to another.
+Following this, I created a for loop that iterates through all these links and extracts the links with the 'href' attribute, which specifies the URL of the page the link is connected to.
+I called them to a variable named link.
+Then I checked if the word "pdf" was in the link and used the get_pdf() function to return the link and original URL.
 By testing it with the link, "https://alexandernwala.com/files/teaching/fall-2022/week-2/2018_wsdl_publications.html,", and seeing that it prints out 8 pdf links, I could see that it works for this exercise.
 ```
 web_scraper(link)